 This recipe deserves a shoutout to Megan Stevens of Eat Beautiful.
 She used to run a cute little ice cream cafe in Eugene, Oregon, called Vanilla Jill’s.
 They served some awesome treats made with unrefined, real-food ingredients.

-I was blessed to have this cute shop nearby that was wholesome enough to take my daughter to for her first ice cream parlor experience.
-Megan had a cane sugar-sweetened Lemon Kefir ice cream on the menu.
-Although it was a little too sweet for my taste, it was my absolute favorite ice cream to get for the tangy and creamy lemon flavor.
+I was blessed to have this wholesome shop nearby to take my daughter to for her first ice cream parlor experience.
+Megan had a cane sugar-sweetened lemon kefir ice cream on the menu.
+It was my absolute favorite ice cream to get for the tangy and creamy lemon flavor.

 This recipe is inspired by the unique combination of cultured dairy and lemon, first introduced to me by Megan Stevens!

 Raw Cultured Lemon Ice Cream

 I’ve taken fresh creamy raw milk and cultured it with my raw yogurt, then added raw, local honey and the zest and juice of one fresh lemon.
 The result is a three-ingredient ice cream worthy of the very best company!

 I use the freezable attachment for my KitchenAid Stand Mixer.
 It has served me well.

 You can substitute store-bought, plain, whole milk yogurt and sour cream for the raw dairy in this recipe!

 - Freeze your ice cream bowl if necessary, or follow your ice cream maker's instructions for preparing to make ice cream.